denizsafak/AutoSubSync/README.md

 4) Click Sync: Click on the "Shift Subtitle" button to synchronize the subtitle file.

 ## `Features`
+- Batch processing for multiple video/reference subtitle and subtitle pairs.
 - Support for different subtitle types: .srt, .vtt, .sbv, .sub, .ass, .ssa, .dfxp, .ttml, .itt, .stl.
 - Automatic Subtitle Synchronization: Automatically sync the subtitles with the video/reference subtitle, using [ffsubsync](https://github.com/smacke/ffsubsync).
 - Subtitle Shifting: Easily adjust subtitle timing by specifying the number of milliseconds to shift.